zpatten/ztk/README.md

     parallel.waitall
     parallel.results
     => [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19]

+### Logger

+Logging Class

+This is a logging class based off the ruby core Logger class; but with very verbose logging information, adding PID, micro second timing to log messages.
+It favors passing messages via blocks in order to speed up execution when log messages do not need to be yielded.